ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-9-3.md

-Chapter 9: Ethical Considerations in Cross-Cultural Conflict Management: Avoiding Cultural Appropriation and Tokenism
+Avoiding Cultural Appropriation and Tokenism
 =====================================================================================================================

 Cross-cultural conflict management requires a deep understanding of cultural differences and sensitivities.
 In this chapter, we will explore ethical considerations related to avoiding cultural appropriation and tokenism in cross-cultural conflict management.